 Note: The Import / Export tool will be unable to delete data from a table.
 In order to do so, you would need to customize a screen to do mass deletes.

-First: Export existing data
+Export existing records

-To update existing data, we always recommend exporting the latest data first.
+We always recommend exporting the latest data first.
 Below, we will use the example of exporting the Opportunities Stages table.

-4. You MUST have the RecordID field as a field to export.
+You MUST have the RecordID field as a field to export.

 It is now time to update the file with your new data.

-- Open the downloaded file from above.
+Open the downloaded file from above.

-- Update the file with the new data.
+Update the file with the new data.

-- Do NOT alter the RecordID column.
+Do NOT alter the RecordID column.
 That identifies which records to change.

 And we're done!
 The records have been updated.